hanabi/hanabi.github.io/other-conventions/BGA.md

 * In my group, we give this move a name - the *Scream Discard*, because it is like you are screaming at the next player.
 And in my group, we don't bother wasting a clue to explicitly save the card.
 The player is expected to *Chop Move* the card forever.
 * Why do this?
 Well, it is obviously more efficient to not have to waste clues on critical cards that are not currently playable anyway.

+### The 5's Chop Move - Added

+* On BGA, if you clue a 5 that is one away from chop, then it is either a stall clue or a *Play Clue* on the 5, depending on the situation.
+* In my group, we assign a special meaning to number 5 clues that introduce a brand new 5 that is exactly one-away from chop.
+You guessed it - it's a *Chop Move*.
+* You can use this special power to save two cards with one clue.
+Or, you can even use it to save any useful card at all.
+* The *Chop Move* interpretation will always take precedence over a *Play Clue* interpretation, so you have to be careful about that.
+Of course, at the end of the game, when it would be pointless to *Chop Move* anything, then it will just look like a *Play Clue* instead.

 ### The Order Chop Move - Added

 * In the beginning of the game, it is common for two or more 1's to get clued in someone's hand.